fbouteruche/azure-functions-to-aws-lambda/README.md

 to quickly deploy this solution into your AWS developer account and test it.
 As we use the ***Swashbuckle.AspNetCore*** Nuget package to automaticaly generate the Swagger json documentation and the Swagger UI endpoints, you can browse the *https://<your_api_gateway_endpoint>/swagger* URL to access the Swagger UI.

+### Processing Amazon MQ ActiveMQ message queue with AWS Lambda functions

+The solution also demonstrates how to integrate AWS Lambda Function with Amazon MQ ActiveMQ broker.

+In the AWSLambdaAspNetCoreApi project, you will find the class **ClientsMessageHandler** in the folder **MessageHandlers**.
+This class implement a method handling
+**AmazonMQEvent**.
+This class is not provided by any Amazon provided NuGet packages.
+It has been implemented on purpose for this sample in the **Model** folder and gives the basic mapping between the events received by the handler method when messages are received from the queue.

+In the *serveless.template* file, we have defined a second AWS Lambda Function called *ClientsMessageHandlerFunction* at line 38.
+At line 41, we define the method
+**AwsLambdaAspNetCoreApi::AwsLambdaAspNetCoreApi.MessageHandlers.ClientsMessageHandler::CreateClientMessageHandler** as the handler methode.
+At line 47, we define the required policies to enable the AWS Lambda function to interact with the broker.
+At line 71, we bind our Lambda function to an event of type **MQ**.
+You have to provide the *ARN* of your own broker at line 74 and the *ARN* of you Secret Manager value allowing your Lambda function to connect to the broker at line 79.
+You must also define the queue your function is listening to at line 75.

+The broker must be deployed and the queue created before you deploy the SAM template.

+To deploy the broker, you can follow the first part of [this blog post](https://aws.amazon.com/blogs/compute/using-amazon-mq-as-an-event-source-for-aws-lambda/).

+### Sending messages to the Amazon MQ ActiveMQ message queue

+The solution also demonstrates how to send messages to your Amazon MQ ActiveMQ broker queue.

+The project AmazonMQMessageProducer demonstrates how to do this.
+The project uses the **Apache.NMS.ActiveMQ** NuGet package to send message to your broker queue.
+There is nothing specific to AWS here.
+To make this console app working, you have to provide a broker uri, a username and a password in the *appsettings.json* file so that the console app can connect to the broker.

 ## AWS Lambda .NET Core Api